If you are getting your home ready to sell, part of your "homework" should be to check what's current in your local online real estate listings.

 Your home inspection

 So, make those roof repairs.
 Check stairways and railings, both inside and out, so there is nothing that could cause someone to fall.
 Have your HVAC system and plumbing system checked.
-I recently read that a trillion gallons of water, worth $6 billion, are wasted each year as the result of running toilets, dripping faucets, or other leaks.
+Millions of gallons of water are wasted each year due to running toilets, dripping faucets, or other leaks.
 If a buyer sees that your home has damaged fixtures or obsolete systems, they may put an offer on a home they like as much but that needs fewer repairs.
 People want move-in ready!